hpzju/kb.knoconida.com/docs/L2-CS/FullStack/Python/Python.md

       - `@classmethod` decorator
       - with implicity `cls` argument
       - can update class/object status
+      - can be used as a constructor with different init values
     - static method
       - `@staticmethod` decorator
       - can not update class/object status